kvasdopil/ui-gen/README.md

 2. **Start Arrow**: Click on any highlighted clickable overlay (link or button) to start creating an arrow - this will NOT drag the screen, it will start link creation instead
 3. **Connect to Screen**: Drag from the overlay to another screen - the arrow will follow your cursor and remain visible even when you move the mouse outside the screen boundaries
 4. **Complete Connection**: Release the mouse button over another screen to connect the arrow (the arrow tip will snap to the destination screen boundary)
-5. **Cancel**: Release the mouse button outside of any screen to cancel arrow creation
+5. **Create New Screen from Pending Arrow**: Release the mouse button in empty space to show a round button with a + sign at the end of the arrow - clicking this button will:
+   - Clone the original screen with all conversation points up to and including the active one
+   - Create a new screen at the button location
+   - Add a new dialog entry with prompt: "Create a screen that should be shown after user presses at '{button name}'" (where button name comes from the aria-roledescription attribute)
+   - Automatically start HTML generation for the new screen
+   - Update the arrow in the original screen to point to the newly created cloned screen
+   - The button shows a spinner and is disabled during cloning to prevent double submissions
+6. **Cancel**: Click on a screen or empty space (but not on the button) to dismiss a pending arrow
-6. **Robust Arrow Drawing**: Arrow drawing continues smoothly even when the mouse moves quickly and leaves the viewport boundaries - uses global window event listeners to ensure the arrow only terminates on actual mouse release, not on mouse leave events
+7. **Robust Arrow Drawing**: Arrow drawing continues smoothly even when the mouse moves quickly and leaves the viewport boundaries - uses global window event listeners to ensure the arrow only terminates on actual mouse release, not on mouse leave events
-7. **One Arrow Per Overlay**: Each clickable overlay can only have one outgoing arrow - creating a new arrow from the same overlay replaces the previous one
+8. **One Arrow Per Touchable**: Each clickable overlay can only have one outgoing arrow - creating a new arrow from the same overlay replaces the previous one
-8. **Persistent Arrows**: Arrows are automatically saved to the database when you complete the connection (release mouse over a screen) - stored as JSON in the `DialogEntry.arrows` field, persisted per conversation point
+9. **Persistent Arrows**: Arrows are automatically saved to the database when you complete the connection (release mouse over a screen) - stored as JSON in the `DialogEntry.arrows` field, persisted per conversation point
-9. **Efficient Persistence**: Arrows are only saved to the server when you complete or remove them (on mouse release) - no server updates while dragging
+10. **Efficient Persistence**: Arrows are only saved to the server when you complete or remove them (on mouse release) - no server updates while dragging
-10. **Per-Conversation-Point**: Arrows are stored with each conversation point, so different versions of a screen can have different arrow connections
+11. **Per-Conversation-Point**: Arrows are stored with each conversation point, so different versions of a screen can have different arrow connections
-11. **Move with Screens**: Arrows remain visible after creation and move with screens when you drag them
+12. **Move with Screens**: Arrows remain visible after creation and move with screens when you drag them
-12. **Scalable**: Arrows scale with zoom and maintain consistent curvature at all zoom levels
+13. **Scalable**: Arrows scale with zoom and maintain consistent curvature at all zoom levels
-13. **Bezier Curves**: Arrows use smooth Bezier curves that connect screen boundaries perpendicularly
+14. **Bezier Curves**: Arrows use smooth Bezier curves that connect screen boundaries perpendicularly
-14. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections
+15. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections
-15. **No Screen Dragging**: When clicking on touchable overlays, the screen will not be dragged - only link creation will start
+16. **No Screen Dragging**: When clicking on touchable overlays, the screen will not be dragged - only link creation will start
+17. **Touchable ID**: Arrows are identified by touchable ID (aria-roledescription attribute) rather than index, ensuring stable identification even when elements change

 ### Example Prompts